 Students write two formative essays for both the History and Politics and the Social Anthropology Foundations courses, one in each of MT and HT.
-For the Economics course, students submit one formative essay and sit a mock exam.
-While these marks do not form part of the formal examination process, they are extremely valuable and give students the opportunity to explore relevant topics.
+For the Economics course, students submit one data set analysis and one formative essay.
+While these marks do not form part of the formal examination process, they are extremely valuable and give you the opportunity to explore relevant topics.
 Foundation essays provide a focus for course reading and an opportunity to critically explore debates.
-They are essential for students to monitor their progress as they embark on learning how to structure an argument in a new discipline; they also enable the teaching staff to detect possible problems and to address them in good time.
+They are essential for you to monitor your progress as you embark on learning how to structure an argument in a new discipline; they also enable the teaching staff to detect possible problems and to address them in good time.
 It is expected that students will meet the deadlines for the formative essays so that staff can provide timely feedback.
 Course convenors should be informed in advance of any difficulty in meeting deadlines.